Duncan-Haywood/affirmations_chatbot/README.md

 -
 - The therapy_chatbot.ipynb is the current next draft.
 - finish starting question files and converting to json format
+- Looking for a good way to store data scalably.
 - get this running on a server.
 - create a gui even if simple.
 - asks for uploading and dealing with data privacy.